fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; Can you improve your favorite cup of coffee?You already…

 This grinder does not have a traditional hopper.
 Because of that, it will fit under low cabinets.
 The minimal hopper holds enough beans for brewing just a few cups.
 If you want to grind enough for a large pot of coffee, you'll want to continuously pour the beans in the hopper during the grinding process.

-The Virtuoso has been around for over 20 years, and the Virtuoso Plus is an upgraded version of the industry staple.
-The Plus has a metal base and top for aesthetics and durability.
+The Baratza Virtuoso has been around for over 20 years, and the Baratza Virtuoso Plus is an upgraded version of the industry staple.
+The Baratza Virtuoso Plus has a metal base and top for aesthetics and durability.
 The alloy-steel 40mm conical burrs are mounted on a secure platform to enhance accuracy and longevity.

-This grinder has settings appropriate for espresso through French Press.
+This Baratza Virtuoso grinder has settings appropriate for espresso through French Press.
 However, you may need to use a pressurized portafilter to get the best results with an espresso machine.

-The precise grinder lets you grind to between 200 and 1200 microns.
-Some might complain about the grinder being slow, but there's a reason for it.
+Baratza Virtuoso Plus is very precise grinder and lets you grind to between 200 and 1200 microns.
+Some might complain about the Baratza Virtuoso being slow, but there's a reason for it.
 It has a speed control system to reduce heat, static, and noise.
+Depending on your needs but Baratza Virtuoso is one of the best best coffee grinders on the market today.

 If you're looking for a coffee grinder that won't break the bank, then check out the Bodum Bistro Grinder.
 Bodum actually offers two conical burr grinders that look similar.
 Both have 12 grind settings that are best for French press and drip brew methods.
 They do have a setting for espresso, but results may vary.
 The key differences are the way you set the grind size and the material of the grinds catcher.